bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 commands.entity(window).despawn(); // close window
 ```

-Now that windows are components on entity, you should use `Query` instead of `Res` to access windows.
+- To get a window, you now need to use a `Query` instead of a `Res`

 ```rust
 // 0.9